 Caption Color State Description 1 SIM1 Green Red On Fast blinking SIM1 is active for the cellular connection.
 A SIM1 issue (missing card or PIN not entered).
 2 SIM2 Green Red On Fast blinking SIM2 is active for the cellular connection.
-A SIM2 issue (missing card or PIN not entered). (î: WiFi Green Green Green Green On Brief off blinks Fast blinking Off AP or STA started successfully.
+A SIM2 issue (missing card or PIN not entered). (î: WiFi Green Green Green On Brief off blinks Fast blinking Off AP or STA started successfully.
 Data transmission.
 AP or STA error (configuration, HW or connection).
-AP and STA disabled. ull SIG Green Orange Red On On On Good cellular signal.
+AP and STA disabled. ııll SIG Green Orange Red On On On Good cellular signal.
 Fair cellular signal.
 Poor cellular signal.
 R USR Green The function of this LED is user-defined.
-11 DAT Green Blinking Cellular communication is in progress. மு PWR Green Green Green On Blinking Fast blinking The router is booting up.
+11 DAT Green Blinking Cellular communication is in progress. Ф PWR Green Green On Blinking Fast blinking The router is booting up.
 The router booted up and is ready.
 The router firmware is being updated.
-(1) TECH Green Orange Red On On On The active SIM uses 5G technology.
-The active SIM uses 4G technology.
+(11) TECH Green Orange On On The active SIM uses 4G technology.
 The active SIM uses 3G technology.
 ETH0 ETH1 Green Green On Off Selected 1 Gbps bit rate.
 Selected 100/10 Mbps bit rate.
 ETH0 ETH1 Yellow Yellow Yellow On Brief off blinks Off The network cable is connected.
 Data transmission.
 The network cable is not connected.